-For example, in a small office, my PC can surf the internet through Router A, but I also want to visit my company's network.
+For example, in a small office, my PC can surf the Internet through Router A, but I also want to visit my company's network.
 Now I have a switch and Router B. I connect the devices as shown in the following figure so that the physical connection between my PC and my company's server is established.
-To surf the internet and visit my company's network at the same time, I need to configure the static routing.
+To surf the Internet and visit my company's network at the same time, I need to configure the static routing.

-- Change the routers' LAN IP addresses to two different IP addresses on the same subnet.
+- 1. Change the routers' LAN IP addresses to two different IP addresses on the same subnet.
 Disable Router B's DHCP function. - 2.
-Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for Router A. - 3.
+Visit http://tplinkwifi.net, and log in with the username and password you set for Router A. - 3.
 Go to Network > Advanced Routing. - 4.
 Click Add and finish the settings according to the following explanations: